 Such descriptive words bring everyday foods to life.

-Magazine writers, cookbook editors, food bloggers, and restaurant reviewers all know the value of a well-turned phrase.
+Magazine writers, cookbook editors, food bloggers, and restaurant reviewers are experts at describing a food.
+They definitely know the value of a well-turned phrase!
 Using appetizing words like simmering, hearty, robust, browned, and spicy, they tempt the reader to try a new recipe or visit an out-of-the-way cafe with enticing offerings like these:

 I could marinate in these all day.
 Pun intended.